freenas/freenas-docs/userguide/network.rst

 :numref:`Table %s <lagg_opts_tab>`
 describes the options in this screen.

-After creating the lagg interface, set the IP address manually or with DHCP.
-The connection to the web interface may be temporarily lost at this point as the network is restarted.
-The switch settings may also have to be changed to communicate through the new lagg interface.
-If the IP address was set manually, it might also be necessary to manually enter a default gateway from the console setup menu option to get access into the GUI through the new lagg interface.
+If the network interface used to connect to the %brand% web GUI is a member of the lagg, the network connection will be lost when the new lagg is created.
+The switch settings might also require changes to communicate through the new lagg interface.

+The IP address of the new lagg can be set with DHCP or manually from the console setup menu.
+If the IP address is set manually, it might also be necessary to enter a default gateway to allow access to the GUI from the new lagg interface.

 .. _lagg_edit_fig: